emcd123/Graphics/README.md

-# Graphics
+# Rails
-For my graphics class
+For trying to run rails in